 Acupressure Points for Sinus Relief of Congestion

-In the Orient sinus, pressure point usage has taken place for centuries, as certain points on one’s skin are sensitive to bioelectric pulses.
+In the Orient sinus, pressure points have been used for centuries, as specific points on one’s skin are sensitive to bioelectric pulses.
 Without these electric networks in our body, our organs do not function.

 Stimulating these reflexology points with heat or pressure triggers the release of endorphins, known as neurochemicals, to relieve pain, help relieve tension, and promote healing.
 First, one needs to know which pressure points to use, as this will help you benefit from sinus relief and a natural way of relieving congestion.